-In 1994, Sandy took over her first restaurant, House of Dong Yuang, in on Halsted Street in Lakeview.
+In 1994, Sandy took over her first restaurant, House of Dong Yuang, on Halsted Street in Lakeview.
 She had worked as a server there for a short time during her last year of college.
 The owner, Mr. Chiang, wanted to retire, and asked Sandy to buy his business.
 The name and spirit changed to Chens.
 Sandy built the business for five years, before expanding into a bigger space, five blocks north at 3506 N. Clark.
 She maintained the same staff, including the chef she personally trained and who is still with the company to this day.
 Sandy attributed the success of Chens to both luck and ambition and ten years later, Sandy decided to take that luck and ambition, along with her delicious Chinese cuisine and sushi, to the North Shore.
 She opened Koi just in time for the Chinese New year in 2004.

 Thanks to her wonderful team and supportive local diners.
 We think globally and eat locally.
-Sandy is celebrating Koi’s tenth anniversary in 2014 and her team also had earned the Evanston Leadership Award for her from Evanston mayor Elizabeth Tisdahl.
+Sandy celebrated Koi’s tenth anniversary in 2014 and her team also had earned the Evanston Leadership Award for her from Evanston mayor Elizabeth Tisdahl.
 To this day, Sandy likes the culinary aspect of the business the most, and is often found in the kitchen in an apron, chopping vegetables, creating new pieces of “art”, and plating the fresh ingredients that Koi is known for.
 The culinary world is not her job—it is her life and passion.
 She enjoys the labor of love; a tradition that she has carried since she was a little girl learning the joys of cooking in China.

 In Leadership philosophy, Sandy believes the success of our group is built on simple principles, consistently executed in unique ways.
 Our philosophy can be broken down into Three Distinct Core Values, Two Believes and One Goal.